PortneufCoder/BlackJack-Game/README.md

 - Also contains some practice on more advanced js topics!

-**A function's prototype is the onject _instance_ that will become the prototype for all objects created using this function as a constructor.**
+**A function's prototype is the object _instance_ that will become the prototype for all objects created using this function as a constructor.**

 **An object's prototype is the object _instance_ from which the object is inherited.**